 The easiest way to learn dance is to first get the foot movements, then the hips, then the upper body, next the arms, and finally the fingers and the facial expressions.
 If you get lost, go back to the feet.
 Lower body movements are often easier than upper body movements, so don’t get discouraged if we are working on the upper body and it is challenging.
 It will come with time.
 Also know that some movements you will pick up the same day that they are introduced to you and other movements will take weeks, months or years to fully master.
 It doesn’t matter.
 The goal in Gina’s beginner classes is to have fun.
 Please don’t give up on yourself.
 Give yourself a chance with this dance.
 Often the people who are doing the best in class get discouraged the soonest because they become impatient with themselves.
 Progress is the goal, not perfection!
 Good dancers are made (through practice), not born.
 Lighten up and have fun!

 Leggings, “high water” yoga pants or gauchos are best or any other leg covering that allows a view of your ankles (no skirts, please); the top should be close fitting – a tank top, leotard or sports bra is fine; and a hip scarf of some kind is suggested.
-Gina will have hip scarves for sale during the first several weeks of class or you can bring something from home.
+Gina will have hip scarves for sale during the first several weeks of the semester or you can bring something from home.
 The dance is traditionally done barefoot.
 You may want to wear ballet slippers or some other non-heeled type of foot covering if your feet are sensitive.
 Even socks will do if they are slip-free.
 Fun costuming is encouraged.

 Don’t do anything that hurts and please discuss any chronic injuries with Gina.

 Substitute teachers may be used on the rare occasion that Gina would need to be out of town.